MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-mcs.md

 ms.reviewer: angieandrews
 ---

-# Use your prompt actions in Copilot Studio
+# Use your prompt actions in Microsoft Copilot Studio

 Use *prompt in Copilot Studio* to natural language actions as copilot extensions.
 These actions use the generative AI models from AI Builder and natural language understanding to address specific scenarios for your copilots.
 This means you can extend the capabilities of your copilots by simply creating natural language based prompt actions.